 Cardiac tissue engineering and regenerative therapies

-f-weinberger-figure-1Our group is interested in developing novel regenerative therapies for heart failure.
-Myocardial injury results in an irreversibly loss of myocytes.
-Our aim is to develop (stem-cell based) strategies to remuscularize the failing heart.
-We are particularly interested in understanding the mode of action of regenerative approaches to eventually improve clinical translation.
-For this we utilise cardiac tissue engineering and animal models and combine these with chemo- and optogenetic tools to dissect out mechanisms in cardiac regeneration.
+f-weinberger-figure-1Our group investigates novel regenerative therapies for heart failure.
+Myocardial injury results in an irreversible loss of cardiomyocytes, and our aim is to develop stem–cell-based strategies to remuscularize the failing heart.
+A principal focus of our research is therefore understanding the modes of action of different proposed regenerative approaches to support their eventual translation to the clinic.
+To dissect the mechanisms of cardiac regeneration, we combine cardiac tissue engineering and animal models with the use of chemogenetic and optogenetic tools.

 1. Tissue engineering – Studying human cardiac pathophysiology in a dishf-weinberger-figure-2

-Combining tissue engineering and stem cell biology allows us to generate three-dimensional human tissue constructs (engineered heart tissue) with organotypic function that structurally resemble native myocardium.
-We use engineered heart tissue to simulate myocardial injury and study human (patho-) physiology in a dish to identify new drug targets.
-In this line of research, we are particularly interested in studying the interplay between cardiac work and cell cycle activity.
+Combining tissue engineering and stem-cell biology allows us to generate three-dimensional human tissue constructs that have organotypic function and structurally resemble native myocardium.
+We use this engineered heart tissue as a model system to simulate myocardial injury and study human pathophysiology in a dish, with the aim of identifying new drug targets.
+In this line of research, we are particularly interested in the interplay between cardiac work and cell cycle activity.

 2. Cardiomyocyte transplantation – Remuscularizing the failing heartf-weinberger-figure-3